Spirit possession: Italian folk magic

 In traditional Italian folk magic spirit possessions are not uncommon.
 It is known in this culture that a person may be possessed by multiple entities at once.
 The way to be rid of the spirit(s) would be to call for a curatore, guaritore or pratico which all translate to healer or knowledgeable one from Italian.
 These healers would perform sacred rituals to be rid of the spirits; the rituals are passed down through generations and vary based on the region in Italy.
 It is said that for many Italian rituals specifically those to be rid of negative spirits, that the information may only be shared on Christmas Eve (specifically for il malocchio).
 If the family is religious they may even call in a priest to perform a traditional catholic exorcism on the spirit(s).

 Shamanic traditions

 Shamanism is a religious practice that involves a practitioner who is believed to interact with a spirit world through altered states of consciousness, such as trance.
 The goal of this is usually to direct these spirits or spiritual energies into the physical world, for healing or another purpose.

 New religious movements

 Wicca

-Wiccans believe in voluntary possession by the Goddess, connected with the sacred ceremony of Drawing Down the Moon.
+Wiccans believe in voluntary possession by the Goddess, connected with the ceremony of Drawing Down the Moon.
 The high priestess solicits the Goddess to possess her and speak through her.